aldebaran/qibuild/doc/source/hacking/contrib/test_driven_development.rst

-Last, but not least, writing the tests first makes you think about the *interface* of the new code you are going to write, which is also a good thing: clear and clean API also make for more maintanable code.
+Last, but not least, writing the tests first makes you think about the *interface* of the new code you are going to write, which is also a good thing: clear and clean API also make for more maintainable code.